Tender openings and responsiveness

 By Werner van Rooyen, Director of HowToTender (Pty) Ltd which specializes in tender consulting and tender training.

-We often attend tender opening sessions but does anyone stop and ask what must be done at such events?
-Here are the core steps that need to be followed when government entities open and record tenders responses in public:
+We often attend tender opening sessions, but does anyone stop and ask what must be done at such events?
+Here are the core steps that need to be followed when government entities open and record tender responses in public:

 - Name of tenderer;

 - The tender price as stated on the form of tender (if practical);

 - The number of B-BBEE points claimed by the tenderer (if practical);

 - Tenders must be endorsed with the approved tender stamp and the officials shall endorse their initials next to the value on the form of acceptance.

 So next the time you attend a public tender opening ensure that these procedures are followed.
 Be the watch dog for your fellow tender responders and ensure that no late tenders will be tolerated.

 After the opening of tenders, the responsiveness of each tender will be established by determining whether it:

 - Has been properly completed and signed;